controlthemind/controlthemind.github.io/_posts/2024-05-01-marcus-quotes.md

 ---
 layout: post
-title: "Macrus' quotes on his Birthday"
+title: "Macrus Aurelius quotes on his Birthday"
 date: 2024-05-01
 mathjax: true
 ---

 It was the birthday of Marcus Aurelius recently, and so, it is fitting that we celebrate by examining some of his prominent quotes: